BATTERY CARTRIDGE EXCHANGE REFUELING

 Electric vehicles were even cleaner, but suffered from long delays while they plugged in to charge from generated electricity, a situation devoid of speedy convenience, presently unresolved: the range limitation.
 Petrol cars were noisy and smelly, but unlimited range was the winning selling feature.

 THE SLOW LANE - We all live fast lifestyles.
-Waiting 30 minutes for rapid charging not only strains the grid, but also damages batteries, and nobody has thirty minutes to waste - best case - worst case 6-8 hours.
+Waiting 30 minutes for rapid charging not only strains the grid, but also damages batteries, and nobody has thirty minutes to waste - best case - worst case 4-8 hours.
 A truck size battery would take hours to (so-called) rapid charge.
 It is just not practical.
 Ignoring for now that there are no charging points along the streets in towns and cities, or at supermarkets.
 The solution is SMARTNET instant recharging.
 One size fits all.
 With such a system we can kiss goodbye to petrol and diesel carcinogens.
+Electric Vehicles with broken down batteries, may be services at the roadside with SMARTNET, rather than towed to a garage.
+Most OEMs, don't appear to have thought that far ahead!

 FIRST DRIVE IN BATTERY SWAP STATIONS